openwisp/openwisp-monitoring/docs/developer/management-commands.rst

 ``run_checks``
 --------------

-This command will execute all the `available checks <available-checks>`_ for all the devices.
+This command will execute all the `available checks <checks>`_ for all the devices.
 By default checks are run periodically by *celery beat*.
 You can learn more about this in :ref:`Setup
 <setup-integrate-in-an-existing-django-project>`.

 Example usage: